Learning Objectives

 3.1.2 Mechanism of Solid Solution Strengthening

-Solid solutions have higher strength than pure metals.
-This is called Solid Solution Strengthening.
+A solid solution has higher strength than a pure metal.
+This is called solid solution strengthening.
 The main mechanisms are as follows:

 The increase in yield stress due to solid solution strengthening is approximated by the Labusch model as follows: